 Grilling and camping go together like Oreo’s and milk, one isn’t quite perfect without the other.

-Whether I am taking my family out on a camping trip, soloing through the BWCA, or doing a small trip with friends, some sort of grilling always takes place and it is a big part of my camping experience.
+Whether I am taking my family out on an RV camping trip, soloing through the BWCA, or doing a small trip with friends, some sort of grilling always takes place and it is a big part of my camping experience.

 However, when it comes time to purchase your portable camping grill, the options are overwhelming to say the least, not to mention, what type of camping grill are you going to need?
 Gas, charcoal, lightweight, small grills or a large family sized grill?

 I am going to give you some help with this dilemma today by explaining the major differences between different types of grills, what grills work best in different situations and even our recommendations as to what grills are the best bang for your buck.

 Before we dive into portable grilling, I wanted to go over the difference between a camping grill and a camping stove.
 Often these two terms are used interchangeably but they shouldn’t be.

 Both grills and stoves can use gas, charcoal or any other fuel source, the difference is how the heat source contacts your food.
 On a grill, the flame will come into direct contact with your food while a stove uses a pot or pan to transfer the heat from the flame to food.

 Make sure to check out our Guide To Camping Stoves when you’re done here!